-When it comes to Thermopro TP20 vs other instant meat thermometers, you'll find the thermometer’s temperature reading, in either Fahrenheit or Celsius, to be reasonably accurate.
+When it comes to TP20 vs other instant-read thermometer options, you'll find the thermometer’s ambient temperature reading, in either Fahrenheit or Celsius, to be reasonably accurate.
 One of the tests was the traditional boiling water test with probe 1 in the water and the second probe on a different cooking surface (2).
 The final readouts were within the 1.8 degrees Fahrenheit range promised by the company.

-The thermometer operates using 4 AAA batteries that can be replaced from the battery compartment on the back of both the receiver and the transmitter.
+The thermometer operates using 4 AAA batteries that can be replaced from the battery compartment on the back of both the transmitter and receiver.
 Both of these have a decent battery life, but how long each lasts will depend on what types of meats you’re cooking (3).
 Cooking all night will drain your batteries faster than cooking for an hour in the oven.